 If you’re looking for the best end-to-end testing automation tool in 2022, you’ve probably narrowed your search to a few options, and there’s a good chance your choices are Playwright Vs Cypress Vs Selenium.
 Let’s take a quick look at each one, so you can make an informed decision.

 Playwright is first up, and it’s a solid end-to-end testing framework option.
 Although it’s made by Microsoft, it’s also open source.
-It was also built specifically for this type of testing, and was made for developers, so you can be sure it’s got all the stuff you need, without being overly bloated or complicated.
-It works across Firefox, Webkit and Chrome too, so you can use it on any of the most popular browsers.
+It was also built specifically for this type of testing and was made for developers, so you can be sure it’s got all the stuff you need without being overly bloated or complicated.
+Furthermore, it works across Firefox, Webkit, and Chrome, so you can use it on any of the most popular browsers.

 And in the end, let's compare all the tools in a good-old battlecard!

 |Java; C#; Python; Ruby; PHP;|

 |Element Selectors||CSS, XPath, text||CSS, XPath, text||CSS, XPath, text|